jonblatho/swiftui-utilities/README.md

 # SwiftUI Utilities

-This is a collection of boilerplate stylized SwiftUI views and view styles to embed in your apps.
+This is a collection of boilerplate stylized SwiftUI views and view styles, along with helpful extensions, to embed in your apps.

 ## Button Styles